-- Five levels of external control inputs, including modulation and staging that provide application flexibility. - 2.
-Digital Communications Control (analog 4-20 mA and 0-10vdc control supported, but not required). - a.
+- 1. Five levels of external control inputs, including modulation and staging that provide application flexibility. - 2.
+Digital Communications Control (analog 4-20mA and 0-10VDC control supported, but not required). - a.
 Boiler to Boiler: HeatNet (H-Net) - Building Management System (MODBUS, Optional BACnet or LonWorks) to Boiler - Distributed control using the HeatNet (H-Net) protocol for up to 16 boilers.
 Eliminates the need for "wall mounted" controls. - 4.
-Analog Control 4-20 mA and 0-10vdc (5mA minimum current) signals supported. - 5.
+Analog Control 4-20mA and 0-10VDC (5mA minimum current) signals supported. - 5.
 System/Boiler operating status text display - 6.
 Interlock, Event, and System logging with a time stamp. - Advanced PID algorithm optimized for the Torus Series boilers. - 8.
 (4) Dedicated temperature sensor inputs for: Outside Air Temperature, Supply (Boiler Outlet) Temperature, Return (Boiler Inlet) Temperature, and Header (Common System Supply) Temperature. - 9.
 Automatically detects the optional temperature sensors on power up.
 (Outdoor air temperature sensor is manually enabled in the settings menu.) - 10.
 Menu driven calibration and setup menus with a bright (Adj.)
-4 line Vacuum Fluorescent Display. - 11.
+4-line Vacuum Fluorescent Display. - 11.
 (8) Dedicated 24vac interlock monitors, and 8 dedicated 120vac system monitors used for diagnostics and providing feedback of faults and system status. - 12.
-Multiple circulator pump control modes. - Combustion Air Damper control with proof time, support for a common combustion air damper. - 14.
+Multiple circulator pump control modes. - 13.
+Combustion Air Damper control with proof time, support for a common combustion air damper. - 14.
 USB/RS485 network plug-in to allow firmware updates or custom configurations. - 15.
 Optional BACnet or LonWorks interface. - 16.
-Alarm Relay dry contacts, and Audible Alarm. - Runtime hours, and Cycles (based on Main Valve Open). - Outdoor Air Reset with programmable setpoint and ratio. - 19.
-Time of Day clock to provide up to (4) night setback temperatures.
+Alarm Relay dry contacts, and Audible Alarm.

-FEATURES & SPECIFICATIONS HeatNet Control V3
+Features and Specifications HeatNet Control V3

-20. Failsafe mode when a Building Management System is controlling setpoint.
-If communications is lost, the boiler/system automatically transfers to local boiler setpoint control.

-- 21. Rotation Methods (Lead-Lag): True Rotation (based on boiler runtime) is default.
-First On First Off (FOFO), Last On First Off (LOFO) and MIXED are optional. - Programmable password protection to secure the programmable settings. - 23.
-Remote 4-20 mA/0-10VDC setpoint control using a mapped setpoint range to the 4-20 mA/0-10VDC control signal. - 24.
+- 17. Runtime hours, and Cycles (based on Main Valve Open). - 18.
+Outdoor Air Reset with programmable setpoint and ratio. - 20.
+Failsafe mode when a Building Management System is controlling setpoint.
+If communications are lost, the boiler/system automatically transfers to local boiler setpoint control. - 21.
+Rotation Methods (Lead-Lag): True Rotation (based on boiler runtime) is default.
+First On First Off (FOFO), Last On, First Off (LOFO) and MIXED are optional. - 22.
+Programmable password protection to secure the programmable settings. - 23.
+Remote 4-20mA/0-10VDC setpoint control using a mapped setpoint range to the 4-20mA/0-10VDC control signal. - 24.
 Freeze Protection allowing automatic starting of boiler(s) using (2) Failsafe modes. - 25.
 Adaptive Modulation.
 When additional boilers are called, the Master adjusts all boilers fire rates to compensate. - 26.
 Mixed boiler types in a system. - 27.
 Support for Domestic Hot Water (DHW) using a 10k Sensor or a dry contact input from a tank thermostat. - Domestic Hot Water relay for use with a pump or valve. - On-board power and socket for Protocessor BACnet/LonWorks module. - 30.
 HI/LO relay control option from connector J4 - 31.
 Resettable Fused interlock power circuit. - 32.
 Additional terminal connector for H-Net shielded cable. - 33.
 Backwards compatible to Version 1.x hardware. - 34.
 Communications board integrated with the main board from version 1.x control. - 35.
 Base Loading of (1) boiler. - 36.
 Delayed Blower Power staging.
-Used to minimize inrush currents by powering the blower 7 seconds after main power. - Domestic Hot Water time out for maximum DHW runtime.
+Used to minimize inrush currents by powering the blower 7 seconds after main power. - Domestic Hot Water time out for maximum DHW runtime. - 38.
+Added support for adjustable space heating and DHW PIDs.
+There is now a PID rate setting that can be used to speed up or slow down the PID response time.
+The rate is a selectable Value from 2-10, Torus boilers default to 8. - Limited the rate that the 4-20mA direct modulation can change based on the new space heating adjustable PID rate setting.